 Puyo Puyo (Genesis)

-Chop most of the voice samples off the arcade version to get the Genesis Puyo Puyo.
+Chop out most of the voice samples from the arcade version and add a second rotation button to get the Mega Drive Puyo Puyo.
 Hooray for nearly-compatible hardware!

 "Insert Coin(s)" text in the sprite set for the title screen.
 Makes sense, given how easy this was to port.